TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 32

-Among them, white ceramic keycaps in particular have especially high translucency and produce a soft, distinctive glow.
+White ceramic keycaps in particular have high transparency, creating a unique, soft glow.

-The photo below shows a test with the keycap placed on a surface light source. https://www.youtube.com/watch?v=ZgVSeN7VPsQ
+The photo below shows a test with the keycaps placed on a surface light source. https://www.youtube.com/watch?v=ZgVSeN7VPsQ

 TacType 60

-Because TacType uses a highly translucent PC material, you can see that the entire keycap lets light through.
+Since TacType uses highly transparent PC material for the stems, you can see the entire keycap glowing.

-In practice, many keyboards use south-facing LEDs, so this difference may not have a major impact.
+In reality, many keyboards use south-facing LEDs, so this difference might not have a huge impact.

-The biggest color difference was in the white keycaps.
+The biggest difference in color was with the white keycaps.

 TacType 60